 Coming back to the topic at hand, mathematics in India, pieces of evidence of practical mathematics used by the Indus Valley Civilization have been uncovered.
 Bricks of a set proportion (4:2:1) were used as they were considered to be better suited for the stability of a brick structure.
 Weights in geometrical shapes were produced, which showed that the people possessed at least the basic knowledge of geometry.
 They even had a ruler which could be used for measurement to a high degree of accuracy.
 Hollow cylindrical objects made of shell and found are demonstrated to have the ability to measure angles in a plane, as well as to determine the position of stars for navigation.

 Pieces of evidence for the use of large numbers were found in the religious texts from the Vedic period.
 Numbers as high as 1012 were included in the texts during 1200-900 BCE.
 In the 4th stanza of Purusha Sukta, we can see that the concept of fractions was known as well (mention of 3/4th and 1/4th).

 Another important contribution was given by Panini, although a Sanskrit grammarian.
-His grammar includes early use of Boolean logic, of the null operator, and of context-free grammars, and includes a precursor of the Backus–Naur form (used in the description programming languages).
+His grammar includes early use of Boolean logic, the null operator, and of context-free grammar, and includes a precursor of the Backus–Naur form (used in the description programming languages).